gregwebs/err2/README.md

 [check/handle
 proposal](https://go.googlesource.com/proposal/+/master/design/go2draft-error-handling-overview.md).

-`try` encourages the single use of a `defer` statement at the top of the function and then using the `try.TryX` functions to explicitly declare the error handlers for a function, similar to this [new proposal](https://github.com/golang/go/issues/55026).
+`try` encourages the single use of a `defer` statement at the top of the function and then using the `try.Try` functions to explicitly declare the error handlers for a function, similar to this [new proposal](https://github.com/golang/go/issues/55026).

 The package accomplishes error handling internally by using `panic/recovery`, which is less than ideal.
 However, it works out well because: